-You are always 100% vested in the money held in your Individual Account.
-See Applying for and Payment of Benefits beginning on page 15 for information about when you become eligible to receive a distribution of your Individual Account.
+You are fully vested in the money held in your Individual Account.
+See Applying for and Payment of Benefits for information about when you become eligible to receive a distribution of your Individual Account.

 Contributions are made directly to the Plan by your employer according to the Collective Bargaining Agreement or other written agreement between your Employer and the Union.